Debt isn't bad for new businesses, but too many entrepreneurs use it wrong.

-Debt can be used as an effective tool to start a business and create a company.
+Debt can be used as an effective tool for new entrepreneurs to start a business and create a company.
 However, debt can also become a trap that puts you at risk for bankruptcy and a failed business.

 1. Credit card rewards